What's it like?

 “I take it you’ve lost a lot of friends.”

 “No.” He paused, “Well yes, but I made enemies of those I couldn’t fool, villains for my story.
 I was the victim and I needed people on my side.
-I saw my life as story and I was the main character.
-Delusional, I know.”
-He chuckled, shook his head realizing it was the first time in months since he’d shared this, admitting to himself and another human being the exact nature of his wrongs.
+I saw my life as a novel, a movie, and I was the main character, delusional.”
+He grinned, shook his head realizing it was the first time in months since he’d shared this, admitting to himself and another human being the exact nature of his wrongs.

-“These baddies were people I couldn’t fool, they saw through my acts, my tantrums.
+“These antagonists were people I couldn’t fool, they saw through my act, my tantrums.
 They became my deepest resentments.
-They rode the empty passenger seat of my car, appearing in daydreams.
-A memory of their perceived slight sparked anger and I’d engineer rebuttals to their snark or insult for next time I crossed them, but those prepared arguments never panned out as planned.
-Eventually, in some moments of vulnerability I’d tell someone the original disagreement, mostly gossip, usually a close friend.
-I’d sprinkle half truths of context to make myself the righteous party, the wounded dog, manipulating them to frame the other as a foul irredeemable person who should reap what they sowed, always emphasizing my victimization.”
+They rode the empty passenger seat of my car or appeared in daydreams.
+Memories of their perceived insults sparked anger and I’d engineer rebuttals for next time we crossed, but those prepared arguments never panned out.
+Eventually I’d tell someone the original disagreement, mostly gossip, usually to a close friend or my ex-spouse.
+I’d sprinkle half truths of context to make myself the righteous party, the wounded dog, manipulating them to frame the other as a foul irredeemable person who should reap what they sowed, always emphasizing my sorry state.”

 “How often would you do this?”